Ecosystem-Atmosphere Interactions – Rinnan Lab

 gas chromatograph-mass spectrometer coupled with a thermal desorber

-We also analyse biogenic volatiles by trapping the volatiles (~C5-C25) in adsorbent cartridges, which are later analyzed by GC-MS after thermal desorption.
+We analyze volatiles by trapping the volatiles (~C5-C25) in adsorbent cartridges and Hisorb probes, which are later analyzed by GC-MS after thermal desorption.
+We currently have two TD-GC-MS systems dedicated for VOC analytics.

-We have six climate chambers with Valoya LED lighting and a built-in system for gas flux monitoring that allows for temperature manipulation from below freezing to 30°C.
+We use climate chambers in experiments assessing effects of environmental factors on plant, soil or water systems.
+We have eight Aralab FitoClima 1.200 chambers in which we can control the CO2 concentration, humidity, light and temperature.
+We also have six custom-built climate chambers with Valoya LED lighting and a built-in system for gas flux monitoring that allows for temperature manipulation from below freezing to 30°C.

 NIR-spectrometer